 Friends and neighbors!
-In March, we announced that we would match our reader contributions in digital ad credit for three local organizations to assist in their outreach during this strange and difficult time.
-So far, your generous contributions have been paid forward to six organizations that serve our communities.
-Our first week, it was Bloodworks Northwest, YouthCare, and Neighborhood Farmers Market Association.
-Another week, it was Northwest Harvest, El Centro De La Raza, and the Seattle Chinatown International District Preservation and Development Authority.
+Last week we announced that we would match our reader contributions in digital ad credit for three local organizations to assist in their outreach during this strange and difficult time.
+Your generous contributions from last week have been paid forward to Northwest Harvest, El Centro de la Raza and SCIDpda to help them get their important messaging out.

 Please consider making a monthly or one-time contribution to help sustain our mission of keeping access free for everyone.
 We are putting your dollars to immediate use to keep you informed, entertained, distracted and not feel so socially-distanced from the city and each other.

 Find out more about how those organizations are supporting their communities during this crisis below:

 COVID-19’s emergence in our city and region has upended our daily lives and brought vast uncertainty and peril to our public health system.
 It’s so easy to feel like we’re at the virus’s whim, that there’s nothing we can do to help.
 That’s not true; you can donate blood.
 Leaders and public health officials agree – donating blood is a safe and essential action you can take during stay-home orders to support your community in this moment when it needs you the most.
 Patients need people to make donating blood a habit that will keep our community blood supply strong.

 Even during the coronavirus crisis, local hospitals are still treating patients for cancer, trauma, and transplants.
 Severely-ill COVID 19 patients need blood too.